How To Fix The HTTP Error 500 On Your WordPress Website

 Increase PHP memory limit in Apache

-The.htaccess file is a hidden file.
+The .htaccess file is hidden.
 It has numerous settings which can be used to affect server behavior down to the directory level.
-To begin, log in to your site using FTP or SSH and look for a.htaccess file in the root directory.
+To begin, log in to your site using FTP or SSH and look for a .htaccess file in the root directory.

 If there is, you can add the appropriate code.
 Therefore, you can increase the PHP memory limit in that file.
 It’s most likely set to 64M or less; you can try raising it.